Notice: This page requires JavaScript to function properly.

 Operations with Database Instance

-This will be a short chapter where I'll show you that even the simplest SQL commands work perfectly fine with a cloud database.
-Let's, for example, create two tables that will store user phone numbers and a table that will store descriptions of various products.
+I'll show you that even the simplest SQL commands work perfectly fine with a cloud database.
+For example, let's create two tables to store user phone numbers and another table to store descriptions of various products.

-Now, use the following SQL queries to create the necessary tables.
+Now, use the following SQL queries to create the required tables.

 To create the user_phones table: